 2. Why do you resent that he became successful?

 Are you solely responsible for his professional success?
 I don’t think so.
 Yes, you supported him emotionally, took care of the house and kids, etc. but if he became a success, he must have earned it by putting in long hours at the office and working his butt off.
 Right?
-Don’t you give him any credit for that?
+Also, you can become successful in a career, as well.
+I know you might not think so right now, but women I know (including myself) went back to work late in life and ended up having a lucrative and very fulfilling career.
+I started a new career at 51, fyi.

 3. She gets the now communicating, time taking, rich guy, you write.

 I understand your feelings.
 I really do.
 But, you have probably changed for the better as well.
-So, your ex-husband’s new girlfriend is getting the best version of him, but someone you eventually meet will get the best version of you.
-People grow and learn from a divorce—one of the good things that come out of it (and there aren’t many.)
-So take advantage of what you have learned to be a better person for someone else.
-He is certainly doing that.
-You should do it too.
+So, your ex-husband has a girlfriend and she is getting the best version of him, but someone you eventually meet will get the best version of you.
+People grow and learn from a divorce—one of the good things that come out of it.
+We are better people in our next relationship.
+So take advantage of what you have learned and be a better partner for someone else.
+You deserve it!

 I remember going out on one of my first dates after I was separated, and I was complaining to the guy about how my ex was already in a relationship.
 The guy said to me, “Well, what’s stopping you from doing the same thing?
 Why do you care what he’s doing?
 If you want that, what are you waiting for?”